RayHightower/rayhightower.github.octo-broken/source/_posts/2014-06-16-citizen-science-with-openrov.markdown

 ###Strong Minds, Coming Together
 The mood in the OpenROV lab is a blend of excitement and technical expertise.
 Some of the people in the lab are members of the company.
 Others are adventurers fascinated with this inexpensive, effective way to explore.
 All are united in the quest to do something awesome with technology.

-OpenROV is what we get when open source software blends with open source hardware.
+OpenROV is what we get when the thirst for knowledge blends with the open source movement.
 What a wonderful combination.